-Google Analytics is a piece of software that grabs data about our visitors (you).
+Google Analytics is a piece of software that collects data about our visitors (you).
 It’s something like an advanced server log.

 What does Google Analytics record?